How To Make Money From Property - Buy & Hold Strategy

 By Adam Grocke

-This property investment strategy is the most commonly used amongst Australian investors due to its simplicity, smaller amount of capital required to get started and reduced risk compared to other strategies.
+This property investment strategy is the most commonly used amongst Australian investors due to its simplicity, a smaller amount of capital required to get started and reduced risk compared to other strategies.
 Less investment knowledge, less risk and less deposit required makes it a great entry level investment.
 The key to this strategy is to simply purchase a property and retain it until you have seen enough growth in the price to suit your needs/objectives or you continue to hold the property to generate a positive income to assist with retirement.
 Generally speaking, you should hold the property for at least 10 years to give yourself the best chance to see price growth.

 This strategy is lower risk compared to the other 4 property investment strategies because you hold the property for a longer period.
 This means you increase the likelihood of achieving capital growth and are less reliant on picking the bottom or top of the property market.
 Also, the longer you hold the property, the less likely it is that you’ll notice mistakes you have made that have cost you money.
 EG: if you paid $30,000 too much for the property initially in 20 years that $30,000 will be as noticeable with inflation and property price growth.
 Your time in the market also helps to average out the property cycles.
 As with any investment (shares, bonds, currency etc) property goes through cycles that are very hard to predict.
 The typical cycle consists of the following:

-- Bottom of market/start of recovery
+- Bottom of the market/start of the recovery

 - Rising market